gcasr/2025/pages/call_for_posters.md

 - Posters may cover already-published work.
 - The final posters should be 30x40.

+### Topics of Interest

+Topics of interest include, but are not limited to:

+- Operating Systems
+- Computer Architecture
+- Networking
+- Distributed Systems
+- Grids/Clouds/Supercomputing (including HPC/MTC/HTC)
+- Reconfigurable, Real-time, Cyberphysical, and Embedded Systems
+- Programming Languages and Runtime Systems
+- File and Storage Systems
+- Parallelism and Multi/Many-core Systems
+- Secure and Reliable Systems
+- Databases

 ### Need Help?

 Contact [gcasr@googlegroups.com](mailto:gcasr@googlegroups.com) with questions.